 If July puts you in the Spirit of '76, then why not rock out in the cradle of the American Revolution?

 Each year on July 4, the famed Boston Pops Orchestra puts on a patriotic music and fireworks show that sets the standard for the United States.
 This beloved event is free, and gates open three hours before the show.
 If you can't make the July 4 show or just want to attend something less packed, there's a concert minus the fireworks on July 3.
 (DCR Hatch Shell on the Esplanade, 47 David G. Mugar Way) Hall of AAA points out that "no trip to Boston would be complete without a walk along the Freedom Trail winding through the Financial District, Beacon Hill and the North End, past more than a dozen famous landmarks, (including) Faneuil Hall, the Old North Church, Paul Revere's house."
 You can head to the Boston Common Visitors Center to help you plan your route.
 (139 Tremont St., Boston, 02111; Phone: +1 617-536-4100) While you're here, you may want to take in a baseball game at venerable Fenway Park, which opened in 1912, to see the American League's Red Sox in action.
 Check the website for game days and ticket info.
-(4 Jersey Street, Boston, 02215; +1 877-733-7699) -- Shakespeare on the Common: Bring a blanket, spread it out on a gentle slope in the park and watch the Bard's take on murderous political ambition in "Richard III" in 2018.
-(July 18 - August 5, Parkman Bandstand, Boston Common) AAA calls Boston "America's Walking City," so why not step along the steep and storied streets of Boston's premiere neighborhood, Beacon Hill?
+(4 Jersey Street, Boston, 02215; +1 877-733-7699) -- Bastille Day 2019: Boston is more than a bastion of the Irish.
+The French get their moment with a terrific Bastille Day celebration of liberté, égalité and fraternité.
+(Starting 6 p.m.
+Friday, July 12, at Marlborough Street between Berkeley and Clarendon). -- Shakespeare on the Common: Bring a blanket, spread it out on a gentle slope in the park and watch the Bard's comedic take on marriage, class and deceit in "Cymbeline" in 2019.
+(Parkman Bandstand, Boston Common, check website for full schedule) AAA calls Boston "America's Walking City," so why not step along the steep and storied streets of Boston's premiere neighborhood, Beacon Hill?
 You can see Federal, Victorian and Greek Revival architecture, browse antique shops and boutiques and stop in at great restaurants and watering holes.
 (Bound by Storrow Drive and Cambridge, Somerset and Beacon streets).
 If running is more your speed, the Boston area is overrun with great routes, and July is the perfect time to take advantage of early morning or evening weather.
 The Emerald Necklace route starts at Boston Common and heads to Franklin Park.
 You'll have plenty of shade from tree-lined paths.
 If the hilly parts tire you out, the "T," Boston's subway, has stops along the way.